draptik/fsharp-playground/fake-demos/README.md

 ## Hello World

-FAKE version 5 has support for .NET Core.
+FAKE version 5 is written in .NET Core.

 Documentation is a bit sketchy at the moment... (the example `build.fsx` file linked from the Getting started section has more than 1k LOC).